haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/css-topics/css-themes.md

 <div class="bs-callout bs-callout-info" id="info">
 <span class="glyphicon-class">
- <p> If the system does not find the included CSS files, it searches for the same file names with a <code>.less</code> {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %}.
+ <p> If the system does not find the included CSS files, it searches for the same file names with a <code>.less</code> {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}扩展{% endglossarytooltip %}.
 This is part of the built-in preprocessing mechanism.
 You can find more information about it in the <a href="{{ page.baseurl }}/frontend-dev-guide/css-topics/css-preprocess.html" target="_blank">CSS Preprocessing</a> topic.
 </p></span>
 </div>